Updated February 2023. For a printable handout of this information, click here.

 If you’re visiting this site for the first time–welcome!
 Here’s the full list of things you should know about the so-called “Humane Society” of the United States.
 It’s a story of financial malfeasance and misrepresentation.
 But the local humane societies across America are not affiliated with HSUS.
 So, do your research, but please try to help your local shelter.
 Click on the links for more information.

 10 Things You Should Know About HSUS

 1. HSUS raises millions of dollars from American animal lovers through manipulative advertising.
 An analysis of HSUS’s TV fundraising determined that more than 85 percent of the animals shown were cats and dogs.
 However, HSUS doesn’t run a single pet shelter and only gives 1 percent of the money it raises to pet shelters while sucking money out of local communities.

-3. HSUS puts more into its pension plan and Caribbean hedge funds than it gives to pet shelters.
+2. HSUS puts more into its pension plan and Caribbean hedge funds than it gives to pet shelters.
 Between 2012 and 2014, HSUS put over $50 million in Caribbean investments while also putting nearly $10 million into its pension plan.
 As of 2021, HSUS reported having nearly $60 million offshore in the Caribbean and millions more offshore in Europe.

 3. While it raises money with pictures of cats and dogs, HSUS has a PETA agenda.
 HSUS CEO Kitty Block used to work for the animal liberation group PETA, and HSUS’s longtime food policy director created a PETA campaign comparing chicken to Holocaust victims and farmers to Nazis.
 Central to this agenda is controlling what people eat.
-Speaking to an animal rights conference in 2006, HSUS’s then-vice president for farm animal issues stated that HSUS’s goal is to “get rid of the entire [animal agriculture] industry” and that “we don’t want any of these animals to be raised and killed.”
+Speaking to an animal rights conference in 2006, HSUS’s vice president for farm animal issues stated that HSUS’s goal is to “get rid of the entire [animal agriculture] industry” and that “we don’t want any of these animals to be raised” for food.